+Industry Peers

 Aaron Rents, Inc.

 America's Car-Mart, Inc.

 Cash America International, Inc.

 Dollar Financial Corp.

 EZCORP, Inc.

 Rent-A-Center, Inc.

 World Acceptance Corp.

 The Compensation Committee reviews the composition of its peer group on an annual basis.
-The Compensation Committee may elect to modify the group for future periods to reflect best practices in executive compensation or changes in its business of the business of other companies, in and outside the peer group.
+The Compensation Committee may elect to modify the group for future periods to reflect best practices in executive compensation or changes in its business or the business of other companies, in and outside the peer group.

-In addition, the president and chief executive officer and the chief financial officer present industry compensation data based on reports prepared from information provided by Equilar Inc., a company that accumulates data from public filings, which the officers then sort by the peer group.
+In addition, the CEO and the CFO present industry compensation data based on reports prepared from information provided by Equilar Inc., a company that accumulates data from public filings, which the officers then sort by the peer group.

-Role of the Chief Executive Officer in Executive Compensation Decisions: The Company's chief executive officer works closely with the Compensation Committee providing his assessment and recommendations on the competitiveness of the programs, performance issues and challenges and makes recommendations for consideration pertaining to the compensation of his subordinate team.
-The Compensation Committee takes these recommendations into consideration and either approves or works with the chief executive officer to develop suitable proposals.
-The chief executive officer does not, however, make, participate in, provide input for or make recommendations about his own compensation.
+Role of the CEO in Executive Compensation Decisions: The Company's CEO works closely with the Compensation Committee providing his assessment and recommendations on the competitiveness of the programs, performance issues and challenges and makes recommendations for consideration pertaining to the compensation of his subordinate team.
+The Compensation Committee takes these recommendations into consideration and either approves or works with the CEO to develop suitable proposals.
+The CEO does not, however, make, participate in, provide input for or make recommendations about his own compensation.

-Use of Independent Advisors: The Compensation Committee has, in the past, retained an independent advisor to evaluate industry compensation practices, including base, bonus and long-term incentive values including annual grant levels.
-In 2013, the Compensation Committee did not retain the services of any outside consultants or advisors.
-Rather, the Compensation Committee relied on previous studies and current market data prepared by Equilar, which the Compensation Committee determined to be sufficient for the purposes of making comparisons necessary to evaluate the Company's executives' compensation for and 2014 and 2013.
+Use of Independent Advisors: The Compensation Committee has, in the past, retained an independent advisor to evaluate industry compensation practices, including base salary, bonus and long-term incentive values including annual grant levels.
+In 2014, the Compensation Committee did not retain the services of any outside consultants or advisors.
+Rather, the Compensation Committee relied on previous studies and current market data prepared by Equilar, which the Compensation Committee determined to be sufficient for the purposes of making comparisons necessary to evaluate the Company's executives' compensation for 2014 and 2015.

-Consideration of 2013 Stockholder Say on Pay Vote.
+Results of 2014 Stockholder Say on Pay Vote.

-At the Company's 2013 Annual Meeting of Stockholders, the stockholders approved, on an advisory basis, the compensation of the named executive officers (92% of votes cast).
+At the Company's 2014 Annual Meeting of Stockholders, the stockholders approved, on an advisory basis, the compensation of the named executive officers.
+Approximately 91% of the votes cast were in favor of the Company's compensation programs.
 The Compensation Committee believes this level of stockholder support reflects a strong endorsement of the Company's compensation policies and decisions.
-The Compensation Committee has considered the results of this advisory vote on executive compensation in determining the Company's compensation policies and decisions for 2014, and has determined that these policies and decisions are appropriate and in the best interests of the Company and its stockholders at this time.
+The Compensation Committee has considered the results of this advisory vote on executive compensation in determining the Company's compensation policies and decisions for 2015, and has determined that these policies and decisions are appropriate and in the best interests of the Company and its stockholders at this time.
 In addition, the Company's Board of Directors has considered the stockholder vote and management's recommendation regarding the frequency of future stockholder advisory votes on the compensation of the Company's named executive officers and has adopted the stockholders' recommendation of an annual advisory vote on the compensation of the Company's named executive officers until the next required vote on this matter, or until the Board of Directors otherwise determines that a different frequency for such advisory votes is in the best interests of the stockholders of the Company.